Skip to content

 Phone vs laptop genuinely changes feel.
 Some games read better on a phone (orbital one-button titles, drag-to-draw puzzles).
 Others benefit from a larger screen (space shooters, precision aim).
 Experiment.

-The player's guide covers the universal mechanics — streak multipliers, scoring, challenge system — that apply across every title.
+The how-it-works page covers the universal mechanics — the rewarded-session flow, payouts, and how the partner-network funding works.
 Read it once and the library makes more sense.

 Where to Read Next

-- Games page — the list itself, with category filters.
+• Games page — the full list, with category filters.